ebenagati/Portfolio/Spotify Project/README.md

 This particular heatmap presents an opportunity for further analysis around why specific months are so high (e.g. Novemeber 2019) which may provide some interesting insights.

 ## Conclusion
+This project has delved into the patterns behind my Spotify Wrapped and aims to determine whether Drake truly deserves a spot in my top 5 artists every year, despite not consciously listening to him often.
+Through examining my listening data across multiple years, it became clear that Drake I have underestimated the amount of Drake I listen to.

+The findings showed that while Drake consistently appeared in my top artists across multiple years, the ranking varied depending on the methodology used.
+To be more specific, typically when considering the total minutes listened, Drake often ranked higher.
+Additionally, this analysis demonstrated the influence of passive listening via autoplay, which contributed significantly to Drake's presence in my top artists.
+The intentional listening analysis revealed that even when filtered for intentional plays, Drake remained a dominant artist.
+This reinforces the idea that Drake is a deeply ingrained within my listening habits.

+However, this analysis has faced some limitations, particularly the inconsistency in how featured artists are tracked and the uncertainty around Spotify’s exact methodology for Wrapped.
+These factors may have caused minor inaccuracies in my analysis, especially for the year 2022 where I approximated Spotify's methodology.

+In conclusion, while Drake’s consistent top placement in my Wrapped results is undoubtedly influenced by autoplay and passive listening, he still holds a strong position within my listening habits.